boisgera/leap/Don't panic!.md

 Some guidelines:

-  - In a script, it's often acceptable to use `panic!` for error handling.
+ 1. In a script (a simple command line tool, designed to automate a repetitive sequence of actions), it's acceptable to use `panic!` for error handling.

+    ```lean
+    def main (args : List String) := do
+      if args.length == 0 then
+        panic!
+"Please provide your name"
+      let name := args[0]!
+      IO.println s!"Hello {name}!"

+    #eval main []
+    -- PANIC at main ...: Please provide your name
+    -- backtrace:
+    ```

+    If you want to avoid the display of a panic message to the final user, you can also separately print your custom error message to the standard error and selecting a faulty error code yourself.

+    ```lean
+    def main (args : List String) : IO UInt32 := do
+    if args.length == 0 then
+      IO.eprintln "input error: Please provide your name"
+      return 1 -- failure
+    let name := args[0]!
+    IO.println s!"Hello {name}!"
+    return 0 -- success

+    #eval main []
+    -- input error: Please provide your name
+    ```

-  - When you are prototyping, `panic!` can provide temporarily a partial implementation.
+ 2. When you are prototyping, `panic!` can provide temporarily a partial implementation.
 For example, the code

     ```lean